MysticProductions/website/README.md

-# Developer Website
+# Mystic Productions Website
-A website which displays all of my coding projects and skills.
+A website which displays all of our coding projects and skills.
+Credits to @wdhdev for the fork

 ![Languages](https://skillicons.dev/icons?i=html,css,js)